Russell-Waterhouse/blog/content/post/haskell-2-teachings.md

 ways that you expect.
 For me, it taught me programming principles that remain true in any environment.

+First, let's define what I think these principles lead to.
+I think that the primary job of the software engineer is to create code that has the lowest possible fault rates and the lowest possible maintenance costs.

+It is the job of the product designer to make a product that people will want to buy.
+It is the job of the software engineer to keep the costs of that product down while building those features.

 ## The Principles of Good Code

 Here are the principles of Good Code in an easily-digested list: